Sue Creek 2-Way Audio Sample Application¶

-This sample application demonstrates audio capture and playback on an Intel® S1000 CRB.
+This sample application demonstrates audio capture and playback on an Sue Creek S1000 CRB from Intel with control from a Linux host connected over USB.
 The application uses the following drivers

 - DMIC driver (For microphone audio capture)

 - I2S driver (For audio input from host, audio output to host and audio output to codec)

 - Codec driver

 Sue Creek is the master on the I2S interfaces.
 The host is a slave on I2S and is expected to send and receive audio at a sampling frequency of 48KHz, 32 bits per sample.

 This sample application captures 8 channels of audio one from each of the 8 microphones.
 The first 2 channels are buffered and forwarded to the host.
 Simultaneously, 2 channels of audio from the host are buffered and forwarded to the codec.
 This bidirectional forwarding of audio demonstrates a 2-way audio stream between the Sue Creek board’s microphones/audio line-out and the host.

 After the app starts, one may use the ALSA aplay/arecord commands on a Linux host connected to Sue Creek board over the I2S bus to play and record audio.

 $ aplay -f S32_LE -r 48000 -c 2 -D <Device> <WAV file to Play> $ arecord -f S32_LE -r 48000 -c 2 -D <Device> <WAV file to Record>

 The same (or a different) Linux host may be connected to the USB interface of Sue Creek board.
 This host will then be able to send control commands over USB.
 In this sample application, control of starting and stopping audio transfers is implemented.